 Privacy notice for employees

-- Ask only for what we need, and not collect irrelevant information
+- Only ask for what we need, and not collect irrelevant information

 - Protect your information from loss, damage, misuse, unauthorised access or disclosure